Beauty Products in Japan’s Drugstores – Facial Care (Part 3A)

 C) SANA Namerakahonpo Moist Cleansing Wash

-I haven’t use SANA Namerakahonpo Moist Cleansing Wash (most right in above picture).
+I haven’t used SANA Namerakahonpo Moist Cleansing Wash (most right in the above picture).
 FYI, it’s a huge tube for ¥595 (S$7.50).
 Hope I’ll like this paraben-free cleanser!

 D) Sekkisui White Washing Cream